 Although a funeral director must carry out disposition arrangements, New York law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person appointed by the deceased person in a written document, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 New York has no embalming requirements, but bodies must be buried or cremated “within a reasonable time after death.”
 (New York Public Health Law § 4200 (2018).)

 You will need certified copies of the death certificate to carry out certain tasks after the death, such as transferring the deceased person’s property to inheritors.
 The funeral director who files the death certificate should be able to order copies for you.

 After filing the death certificate, the funeral director will obtain the necessary permits for transporting the body, and for burial or cremation.
 In New York, the transport permit is called a “burial or removal permit.”
 (New York Public Health Law § 4140 (2018).)

 Burial on private property in New York may be possible.
 In New York, all burials must be supervised by a licensed funeral director, so make sure you find a funeral director who is willing to help with your burial plans.
 Before conducting a home burial, be sure to check with the county or town clerk for any zoning laws or other ordinances you must follow.

 New York law permits any person to dedicate land for use as a family cemetery, as long as it does not exceed three acres in size and is not located within 300 feet of a dwelling.
 This land must be registered with the county clerk.
 (See New York Not-for-Profit Corporation Law § 1401 (2018).)

 For more information about cemeteries in New York, see the New York State Division of Cemeteries FAQ.